 The DeployHub microservice catalog tool supports both a monolithic and microservice architecture based on an independently deployable component design.

 With NGINX, is that a cluster or else on prod how to manage the single-point-of-failure issue?

 You can run multiple replicas of NGINX in the pod to provide high availability and scale-ability for the Ingress.

 To run RDBMS in a container, you need to persist the data external to the container.
 This setup allows only a single container to have read/write access to that mounted volume.
 Multiple containers access the volume will corrupt the database due to uncontrolled writes to the underlying data files.

 Cloud providers have a managed database solution that your containers can talk to directly without running the RDBMS yourself.
 For on-perm, connecting to Oracle, DB2, Mysql via a network connect is the way to go.

 How do we ensure different versions of a deployed application on a container?
 Is it through different versions of container images on Docker hub?

-Would NGINX interface with the Kubernates API server or directly with the Kube Pods during the revrse proxy?
+Would NGINX interface with the Kubernetes API server or directly with the Kube Pods during the reverse proxy?=